sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Superuser
 ---------

 A user in Fire Insights can be marked to be a super-user.
+A Super user has by default below permissions to performs.

+#.
+User Management: Create/ Update User
+#.
+Group Management: Create/ Update/ Delete Group
+#.
+Roles Management: Create/ Update/ Delete Roles.
+#.
+A SuperUser can shared/unshared any project with any group.
+#.
+A SuperUser can be created by only a SuperUser
+#.
+A SuperUser has  by default all Operational permission like View Server log, update configuration,
-A super-user has all the rights.
+#.
+A SuperUser has access to all Persona: Analytical, Business and Admin Persona.

 Admin user
 ---------